 Neither the option strategies nor buy-and-hold was profitable.
 However, several of the option strategies did outperform buy-and-hold on a total return perspective.

-USO was a tough underlying for the leveraged short put strategy (and buy-and-hold, too).
+USO was a tough underlying for the leveraged short put strategy (and for the buy-and-hold approach, too).
 We saw how a cash-secured USO short put strategy performs.
 When we apply leverage we amplify the outcomes, which in this case is to lose money.

 Ignore the different y-axis values; the equity curves are based on % return not $.